fqantonio/aqua/JOURNAL.md

 - [ ] Contact enteties for a broad protocol

 - [ ] revisit minimum tools and tool box
-- [ ] Write the procedures manual to handle the boat carefully;
+- [ ] Write the procedures manual to handle the boat carefully: before, during and after;
 - [ ] Review BOM costs;
 - [ ] Review material waste weight: Publish the garbage update;
 - [ ] Review documentation: manual, procedures, safety and maintenance